 - Batch simulations – Mr. Robot will automatically setup the combinations you choose, spend some time computing DPS for each one, and then generate a custom result.
 All with the click of a button.

-- Leveling up a second Artifact weapon – you can do it and you’ll be at most 1 day behind people who put all points into the main spec.
-Here’s an infographic to show you, and a full blog post.
+- (Old: from legion launch): leveling up a second Artifact weapon – you can do it and you’ll be at most 1 day behind people who put all points into the main spec.
+Here’s an infographic to show you, and a full blog post.)